natural building

 Alex from Little Foot Yurts will guide participants in setting up a 12ft coppice wood yurt, involving them in hands-on techniques using a draw knife and bill hook.
 Along the way, Alex will demonstrate how to create a green woodworking space.
 The workshop will also explore the value of harvesting regrowth from hardwood trees, highlighting the sustainable benefits of this practice.

-Chris Benjamin, Senior Energy Coordinator, Ecology Action Centre
+Chris Benjamin, Senior Energy Coordinator - Ecology Action Centre

 Chris is a communications professional and experienced environmental campaigner with two decades of experience.
 He was the Sustainable City columnist for The Coast for 5 years and has also authored six books.